New Haven v. Thomas Hogg: Charges

 Five years after Spencer's execution, Hogg was implicated in what was described by University of Tennessee history professor Charles O. Jackson as "the most interesting buggery case" ever.
 He was already awaiting trial for theft, dishonesty and indecent exposure when he was brought up on charges of bestiality, after a sow gave birth to two piglets that allegedly resembled him.
-Hogg's mistress, Mrs. Lamberton, found the birth to be a sign from God, and told the authorities that one of the "monsters" had "a fair and white skinned and head, as Thomas Hogg is", and the other "a head like a child's and one eye like him, the bigger on the right side, as if God would describe the party, with the description of the instrument of bestyalie."
+Hogg's mistress, Mrs. Lamberton, found the birth to be a sign from God, and told the authorities that one of the "monsters" had "a fair and white skin and head, as Thomas Hogg's is", and the other "a head like a child's and one eye like him, the bigger on the right side, as if God would describe the party."

 Theophilus Eaton, governor of the colony, and his deputy brought Hogg to a barnyard where the crime was supposed to have taken place.
-They ordered him to scratch the sow under her ear, after which "there appeared a working of lust in the sow, insomuch that she powred out seede before them."
+They ordered him to scratch the sow under her ear, after which "there appeared a working of lust in the sow, insomuch that she poured out seeds before them."
 Hogg was then ordered to scratch another sow, but she was not stimulated.
 The governor and deputy governor were frustrated that, despite their experiment, Hogg denied the charges.
 Without the confession, the "impudent liar" could not be hanged because the requirement of two witnesses could not be met.
 Instead, he was convicted of lying and stealing, for which he was severely whipped and incarcerated.
 While imprisoned, Hogg was kept on a "mean diet and hard labor, that his lusts not be fed."